SKU: article0032

 ANCHOVIES*

 Anchovies are one of the secret ingredients of good Italian cooking; there is nothing like a little anchovy to put your cooking over the top.
 Filled with glutamic acid (that “umami” compound), anchovies act like a natural flavor enhancer.
-Most people cringe at the thought of eating anchovies, but what most people do not realize is that many dishes, especially in Italy, are traditionally made with anchovies – from pasta sauces to salad dressings – and you just don’t know it.
+Most people cringe at the thought of eating anchovies, but what most people do not realize is that many tradtional dishes, especially in Italy, are more often than not made with anchovies – from pasta sauces to salad dressings – and you just don’t know it.
 See my article, “The Almighty Anchovy” for more information about the history and uses of anchovies in Italian cooking.
 But keep in mind, as the Italians learned decades ago, one anchovy goes a long way.
 Start with a small jar of anchovy filets in olive oil, and then, once you get the hang of it, move onto the large tin of salted anchovies.
 You can store salted anchovies in the back of the fridge for 6-9 months in a glass container.
 That way, you will always have anchovies on hand, and you can better control the salt content because you can soak salted anchovies in water or milk before you use them – because soaking an anchovy is more difficult once the fish has been fileted, and the filet has been placed in olive oil.

 CHICKEN STOCK* or BEEF BONE STOCK